FuelLabs/fuel-specs/specs/protocol/abi.md

 Then, in the data location, the encoding will contain:

-1. The length of the string, in bytes, left-aligned to 8 bytes.
+1. The length of the string, in bytes, right-aligned to 8 bytes.
 2. The UTF-8 encoded string.

 It's encoded as its binary representation.
 Note that all strings are encoded in UTF-8.